 A quick guide to the US-China trade war

-The US and China are locked in an escalating trade battle.
+The US and China are locked in a bitter trade battle.

 US President Donald Trump has complained about China's trading practices since before he took office in 2016.

 The US launched an investigation into Chinese trade policies in 2017.
 It imposed tariffs on billions of dollars worth of Chinese products last year, and Beijing retaliated in kind.

 Both countries agreed to halt new trade tariffs in December to allow for talks.
 But hope for a deal faded, and further tit-for-tat tariffs were imposed.